Best Stick Welder Reviews – Buying Guide

 Transformer - These stick welders are robust and reliable.
 Known for last a long time (some nearly 50 years!), they are much larger and less mobile than inverters, but their longevity is what makes them unique and still in demand.
 They are much cheaper that inverters, so if you are on a tight budget and have room to spare, this might be an option for you.
 They are mighty and are made of excellent quality.
 Most importantly, they are in it for the long run!

-As the world of welding is evolving, many manufacturers are looking beyond selling single functional machines.
+As the world of welding is evolving, many manufacturers are looking beyond selling single functional machines and have produced multi process welders.
 Nowadays you can purchase a stick welder that also functions as a TIG welder.
 In some cases, you can find a Stick, TIG and MIG welder combo!

 Although you may not require any of the bells and whistles on these multi-purpose models, you might be interested in them further down the line.
 More and more welding machines are going the combination route, and with technology progressing and demand increasing, it may benefit you to consider purchasing one of these units.
 Yes, they will be more pricey.
 However, you will no doubt receive a hefty return on your investment.
 This option is also useful for those who may want to keep their options open or use a wide variety of different materials.